tasinhoque/website-clones/README.md

 # Website Clones

-List of websites I've cloned or am planning to clone in the future:
+List of websites I've cloned or am planning to clone in the future (the links are the actual websites):

 - [ ] [Material UI Templates](https://material-ui.com/getting-started/templates/)
   - [x] [Sign In](https://material-ui.com/getting-started/templates/sign-in/)